vlionix/quicklisp_package_docs/readme.txt

 builds a html file that describes the different Quicklisp systems

-Contributions are accepted and encouraged.
+Contributions are both accepted and encouraged.

-Legalalities:
+Descriptions of the projects are primarily derived from the public project page, to ensure consistency with the author's intentions for the project.

+Legalities:

 This information is derived from Zach Beane's listing of the Quicklisp systems.